microsoft/reverse-proxy/docs/docfx/articles/http3.md

 # HTTP/3

 ## Introduction
-To enable HTTP/3 protocol on YARP you should set up HttpClient and Kestrel.
+YARP supports HTTP/3 for inbound and outbound connections using the HTTP/3 preview support in .NET 6.
+To enable the HTTP/3 protocol in YARP you need to:
+- Configure inbound connections in Kestrel
+- Configure outbound connections in HttpClient
+- Enable preview features

 ## Set up HTTP/3 on Kestrel